crowdsecurity/cs-cloud-firewall-bouncer/README.md

 api_url: <API_URL> # when install, default is "localhost:8080"
 api_key: <API_KEY> # Add your API key generated with `cscli bouncers add --name <bouncer_name>`
 ```

+## Todo

+- Add Docker image with instructions
+- Add AWS Network Firewall as a provider
+- Add Azure as a provider
+- Add Google Cloud Armor as a provider
+- Add AWS WAF as a provider